toolbuilder/dynamic-ring-buffer/README.md

 * Package verification requires [pnpm](https://pnpm.io/) to be installed globally.
   * `npm install -g pnpm`
   * `pnpm install`
+  * `pnpm test` to run unit tests
-  * `pnpm run check:packfile` to test against Node ES and CommonJS projects, as well as Electron.
+  * `pnpm run check:packfile` to test the pack file against Node ES and CommonJS projects, as well as Electron.
   * `pnpm run check` to validate the package is ready for commit

 ## Issues